 Making content accessible is an ongoing effort at ProQuest.
 We’re committed to working with the community to ensure we continue to meet our customers’ needs.
 A list of our ongoing efforts include:

-• Consulting with, and performing audits through, accessibility experts such as Deque
+- Consulting with accessibility experts such as Deque

 Support and feedback